centrifuge/documentation/docs/tinlake/contracts/contracts.md

 Whenever `decDebt` and `incDebt` are called, first the debt is updated with the compounded interest and then the debt is increased or decreased by the specified amount.

 ### Ceiling
-The purpose of the Ceiling contract is to ensure any borrow/repay transaction is allowed to succeed.
+The purpose of the `Ceiling` contract is to ensure any borrow/repay transaction is allowed to succeed.
 It is used to determine whether a borrower is allowed to borrow for a certain amount.

 If the Shelf has an NFT locked and a borrower calls `borrow` or `repay` on it, it will call the Ceiling contract with the amount the borrower wants to borrow.
 The Ceiling contract can then either revert the transaction to reject this request or return to let it succeed.
 In the default repository there are two different implementations for the Ceiling contract module:

 1) Principal: The Principal ceiling let's a loan borrow up to a given amount exactly once.
 Wards can set different amounts for each loan using the `file` method.
-When the user wants to borrow, the amount will be deducted from the user's principal.
+When the user wants to borrow, the amount will be deducted from the user's principal.\
 2) Creditline: This ceiling contract keeps track of a credit limit.
 It will allow any borrow request to go through provided sum of the requested amount and the debt reported by the Pile for the loan is not greater than the credit limit.
-The credit limit can be set by a ward on the contract using the `file` method.
+The credit limit can be set by a ward on the contract using the `file` method.\

+### Threshold

+The `Threshold` contract is essential to keep track of the loans' health.
+For each loan it stores the maximum amount the loan debt is allowed to reach before a loan is considered undercollaterized.
+The threshold can be set by a ward on the contract using the `file` method.

 ### Collector
-The Collector contract handles the collection of undercollaterized loans.
-If the Debt of a loan is larger than the Treshold, Collector then allows Liquidators/Keepers to collect the underlying NFTs from Tinlake.
+The `Collector` contract handles the collection of undercollaterized loans.
+If the Debt of a loan is larger than the Threshold, Collector then allows Liquidators/Keepers to collect the underlying NFTs from Tinlake.

 To initiate the collection, any user can call `seize` on the Collector.
 The Collector then calls `get` on Threshold.
-If Debt < Threshold, Collector aborts the action.
-If Debt > Threshold, Collector calls `claim` to move the NFT from the Shelf to the Collector.
+If ```Debt < Threshold```, Collector aborts the action.
+If ```Debt > Threshold```, Collector calls `claim` to move the NFT from the Shelf to the Collector.
 From there, Liquidators can collect the NFT at a price set by a service provider.
 Note, that only whitelisted Liquidators can call `collect`.

 ## Lender Contracts
 The Lender Contracts interact with the borrower side by supplying an amount of Currency ERC20 as requested by the Shelf.balanceRequest() method.